mkanoor/receptor_catalog_installer_scripts/README.md

  - Run the following command ( **install.sh sample_playbooks/vm/install_receptor.yml**)
  - After the install completes you should be able to have a system service running for the receptor

-A QA Repository can be specified via an environment variable, this repo would contain the  RPM's for the receptor, catalog receptor plugin and their dependencies.
+A QA Repository can be specified in the qa_repo variable in the playbook, this repo would contain the RPM's for the receptor, catalog receptor plugin and their dependencies.

-e.g.

-export **QA_REPO**=......

 **install.sh sample_playbooks/vm/install_receptor_qa.yml**